Home E Insights E The Backdoor Roth IRA: What Is It? When Is It Useful?

-Understanding One Of The Most Useful Retirement Strategies for 2023
+Understanding One Of The Most Widely-Applicable Tax Strategies for 2024

 The Backdoor Roth IRA is one of the most widely useful exploitations of current tax law for high earners to receive additional tax deferral.
 From 2020-2022, multiple items of legislation attempted to limit or remove this functionality from the IRA landscape.
 Despite multiple attempts, all failed to succeed and the final language for these pieces of legislation.

 In what appears to be a significant change, the SECURE Act 2.0 enacted in December 2022 did not have language eliminating the Backdoor Roth strategy in the drafting phase or final legislation.
-We believe this bodes well for the ongoing availability of the strategy, which we will explore in depth below.
+We believe this bodes well for the ongoing availability of the strategy.
+As of 2024, the Backdoor Roth IRA is still allowed.
+We will explore this strategy in depth below.

 Traditional vs. Roth IRA